Schobbish/pigen/README.md

 Uses the equation from the beginning of [this video](https://youtu.be/LhlqCJjbEa0), where mathematician Matt Parker calculates pi by hand for Pi Day 2018.
 The equation used is a variant of the Chudnovsky algorithm.
 For some reason this variant works better than other variants of the same algorithm that I tried (probably because the square root bit is outside the summation).

+NOTE: digits or places always excludes the leading 3.
+The result is rounded.

 ## Installation
 Just download or clone this repository.
 You will need Python 3.